UWC2-APIDOC/to-do-service-public/docs/api/task.md

 {server_url}/tasks
 ```

-Contains information about tasks stored for the users of the service.
+This document contains information about tasks stored for the users of the service.

 To have a task in the service, the user must be added to
 the service first.